Game Development (Design) MA

 30 credits

-On completion of the module students will have the ability to animate assets for different applications (film, television, computer games).
+On completion of the module, students will have the ability to animate assets for different applications (film, television, computer games).

-This is a practical module where the majority of a students' time is spent working with 3D software.
+This is a practical module where the majority of students' time is spent working with 3D software.
 Similarly, the assessment is practically based.

 Professional Placement